 - 1. The amount that you receive or are entitled to receive under:

 - a workers' compensation law.

 - an occupational disease law.

 - any other act or law with similar intent.

-- 2. The amount that you receive or are entitled to receive as disability income payments under any:
+- 2. The amount that you receive or are entitled to receive as disability income or disability retirement payments under any:

 - state compulsory benefit act or law.

+- group plan sponsored by your Employer.

 - other group insurance plan.

-- governmental retirement system as a result of your job with your Employer.
+- governmental retirement system.

 - 3. The amount that you, your spouse and your children receive or are entitled to receive as disability payments because of your disability under:

 - the United States Social Security Act.

 - the Canada Pension Plan.

 - the Quebec Pension Plan.

 - any similar plan or act.

 - 4. The amount that you receive as retirement payments or the amount your spouse and children receive as retirement payments because you are receiving retirement payments under:

 - the United States Social Security Act.

 - the Canada Pension Plan.

 - the Quebec Pension Plan.

 - any similar plan or act.

-- 5. The amount that you:

-- receive as disability payments under your Employer's retirement plan.

-- voluntarily elect to receive as retirement payments under your Employer's retirement plan.

-- receive as retirement payments when you reach the later of age 62 or normal retirement age, as defined in your Employer's retirement plan.
+- 5. The amount that you receive as retirement payments under any governmental retirement system.
+Retirement payments do not include payments made at the later of age 62 or normal retirement age under your Employer's retirement plan which are attributable to contributions you made on a post tax basis to the system.